© 2019 Steve Campsall

 Patagonia.
-Look closely at the writing to detect his methods (you'll be
+Look closely at the writing - can you work out his methods?
+Notice how

 sense that he is showing

-us about her.
-This is a central aspect of effective descriptive
+the reader.
+This is a key aspect of effective descriptive

 |She was waiting for me, a